kaspanet/docs/Reference/API/P2P.md

 #### Flow:

 1. Wait for a MsgReject.
-2. When a MsgReject is received ...
+2. When a MsgReject is received, print the included Reason and disconnect the peer.